QueryTable.TextFileParseType property (Excel)

-Returns or sets the column format for the data in the text file that you're importing into a query table.
-Read/write XlTextParsingType .
+Returns or sets the column format for the data in the text file that you are importing into a query table.
+Read/write xlTextParsingType.

 expression A variable that represents a QueryTable object.